BonnieMcLean/BonnieMcLean.github.io/news/_posts/2024-04-28-phonosemantic_maps.md

 Johansson, N. E., Anikin, A., Carling, G., and Holmer, A. (2020b).
 “The typology of sound symbolism: Defining macro-concepts via their semantic and phonetic features,” Linguist.
 Typol.
 24, 253–310.

+Kim, H. W., Nam, H., & Kim, C. Y. (2018). "[i] is lighter and more greenish than [o]: Intrinsic association between vowel sounds and colors."
+Multisensory Research, 31(5), 419-437.

 Marks, L. E. (1975).
 “On colored-hearing synesthesia: Cross-modal translations of sensory dimensions,” Psychol.
 Bull.
 82, 303–331.

 Meir, I. (2010).
 “Iconicity and metaphor: Constraints on metaphorical extension of iconic forms,” Language 86, 865–896.